Skip to content

 Integration Tests

-Integration tests (test_repository_collaboration.py) use a Docker-based test server that provides HTTP and SSH endpoints:
+Integration tests use a containerized test server that provides HTTP and SSH endpoints.
+The default unit suite excludes these tests; run them explicitly with:

 The test server exposes: